 Before you can lawfully make a claim about your product’s effects on the human body, you have to compile “competent and reliable scientific evidence,” which the FTC defines as including: "tests, analyses, research, studies, or other evidence based on the expertise of professionals in the relevant area, that has been conducted and evaluated in an objective manner by persons qualified to do so, using procedures generally accepted in the profession to yield accurate and reliable results."

 Many smaller companies compile the starting evidence for a substantiation dossier on their own, then hire a research firm to review the evidence and provide a professional summary of their findings; others prefer to have the entire dossier put together.
-Whichever approach you choose, the critical ingredient is professional conclusions confirming that the dossier reflects the entirety of the available scientific evidence.
+Whichever approach you choose, the critical ingredient for your dossier is interpretation by scientific professionals who can confirm that the dossier reflects the entirety of the available scientific evidence.

 2. Thirty-Day Notification